EdApp is now SC Training. Learn more

 2. Intersectionality

 Originally a legal term tied to civil rights, intersectionality is the way different forms of discrimination may overlap and complicate each other.
-As an individual, you likely define yourself with multiple identities.
+As individuals, your team members likely define themselves with multiple identities.
 And that’s what makes diversity.
 Not just different kinds of people, but people with multiple identities.

 3. Work Microaggressions

 Microaggressions are subtle, and often unintentional, acts of discrimination.
 Common examples of these are dated jokes or misinformed questions that can make marginalized people feel uncomfortable.
-Other times a microaggression can manifest in a change of behavior when a person is around someone who simply looks or dresses differently.
+At times, a microaggression may manifest as a change in behavior when interacting with someone who appears or dresses differently.

 4. Sexual Orientation vs. Gender Identity and Expression